 Enter the approximate date you acquired the property.
 If it was created, produced, or manufactured by or for you, enter the date it was substantially completed.

 If you are donating a group of similar items and you acquired the items on various dates (but have held all the items for at least 12 months), you can enter "Various."

 For publicly traded securities, enter only if you held the securities for more than 12 months.

 If the property was created, produced, or manufactured by or for the donor, enter the date the property was substantially completed.

 State how you acquired the property.
 This could be by purchase, gift, inheritance, or exchange.

-Do not complete this column for property held at least 12 months or publicly traded securities.
+Do not complete this column for publicly traded securities held more than 12 months, unless you elect to limit your deduction cost basis.
+See section 170(b)(1)(C)(iii).
 Keep records on cost or other basis.

-If you have reasonable cause for not providing the information in columns (e) and (g), attach an explanation.
+If you must complete columns (e), (f), and (g) but have reasonable cause for not providing the information required, attach an explanation.

 Enter the FMV of the property on the date you donated it.
 You must attach a statement if: